pnp/sp-dev-fx-webparts/samples/react-private-libraries/README.md

 Build  this solution and add it to your app catalog (tenant or site).

 Create a new Team Site (Without and Office 365 Group) or Communications site.
+The site must be configured to allow sharing with any external parties you want to invite to the site.

 Install this solution on the site